 Police have a fundamental responsibility to protect the safety and security of all people and uphold the law.
 By challenging racism and contributing to cultural, systemic and structural change, police will better serve their communities and enhance public safety, trust and confidence.

-Our Annual Reports highlights the range of significant projects we have been working on over the past years. supporting our jurisdictions by working on what matters most to them.
+Our Annual Reviews highlight the range of significant projects we have been working on over the past year. supporting our jurisdictions by working on what matters most to them.

 Our organisations and people have a shared responsibility to support mental health and wellbeing initiatives so that we can all achieve our full potential.